 - Address systemic public health and economic challenges that have contributed to the inequal impact of the pandemic.

 Applications will be accepted during specific ‘Open-Enrollment Application Periods’.
 Submission of an incomplete or inaccurate application may result in ineligibility.
 Please read the Interim Final Rule, grant terms, how to apply, and funding agreement before starting and submitting your application.
 Only one (1) application per for profit and non-profit organizational entity may be accepted.

 - Please read the Interim Final Rule thoroughly before beginning your application.

 - The application may not be updated after submission.
 Please make sure your application is correct and complete before submitting.

-- Up to (3) applications may be submitted per for-profit and non-profit organizational entity.
+- Only one (1) application may be submitted per for-profit and non-profit organizational entity.
 No individual or family applications will be accepted.
 View Other Individual Programs for individual or family support.

 - Submission of an incomplete and/or inaccurate, application may disqualify a for-profit and non-profit organization from being awarded funding.
 Please check your application for completeness and accuracy before submitting.

 - Review application deadlines written below.
 The application period will be opened and closed in quarterly periods until the funds are exhausted.